qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 .. index::`Context help`

-When you need help on a specific topic, you can access context help via the \button{Help}
-button available in most dialogs - please note that third-party plugins can point to dedicated web pages.
+When you need help on a specific topic, you can access context help via the :guilabel:`Help` button available in most dialogs - please note that third-party plugins can point to dedicated web pages.